Rolf-MP/simian-render/README.md

 Publishing your Simian Web App:
 1. Sign up at [Simian Evaluation Portal](https://evaluate.simiansuite.com/).
 1. From your Render deployment (per steps [below](#render-fastapi-web-service-as-simian-web-app-backend)), take note of:
-  The `subdomain` of your backend deployment on `.onrender.com`
+  The _subdomain_ of your backend deployment under _.onrender.com_
-  The API Key (if configured per instructions in [main.py](main.py)).
+  The _API Key_ (if configured per instructions in [main.py](main.py))
 1. In [Simian Evaluation Portal](https://evaluate.simiansuite.com/), configure and publish app [here](https://evaluate.simiansuite.com/configure_my_app/) by setting the onrender.com subdomain, and the (optional) API Key.
 1. Start your app via [Simian Evaluation Portal](https://evaluate.simiansuite.com/) and bookmark the app link for direct access.

-Note:
+Notes:
-- Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
+1. Simian Portal supports app sharing and access management, but app access on [Simian Evaluation Portal](https://evaluate.simiansuite.com/) is restricted to yourself only and solely serves evaluation purposes.
-- Simian Portal works with a range of backend platforms.
+1. Simian Portal works with a range of backend platforms.
 For evaluation purposes render.com has been chosen because of its convenient deployment path from code on GitHub to a live FastAPI web service, its free offering, and because deployed code remains under your control.

 # Deploy to FastAPI web service on Render
 Use this repo as a Simian Web App template to deploy a Python [FastAPI](https://fastapi.tiangolo.com) web service on Render.

 - Render build information is provided in `render.yaml`.